 I grew up in State College, Pennsylvania, and studied at Cornell University and Goldsmiths, University of London.
 I’ve worked in every part of the book business — library, retail, and publishing.

-When time permits, I play guitar in a band called The Bad New Ones.
+When time permits, I play guitar.
 I prefer Telecasters.
 I’m also an erstwhile house DJ, and still own many times my weight in 12-inch records.

 I can often be found on Twitter.
 Too often.